renato-mm/boca-vs-code-extension/README.md

 This encryption process employs cryptographic hashing, which is widely regarded as a secure means of safeguarding sensitive data.
 Its primary objective is to thwart any attempts at password interception on untrusted connections, although it is worth noting that SSL certificate authentication may represent a more robust alternative.
 ## How To Install The Extension

-As it was explained before, the extension is developed for [Visual Studio Code](https://code.visualstudio.com), so in order to use it you must install it in VS Code.
+As it was explained before, the extension is developed for [Visual Studio Code](https://code.visualstudio.com), so in order to use it, you must install it in VS Code.

 ### Option 1